microsoftgraph/microsoft-graph-docs-contrib/concepts/query-parameters.md

 ### Filter using lambda operators

-OData defines the `any` and `all` operators that evaluate matches on a collection.
-They can work on either collection properties or collection of entities.
+OData defines the `any` and `all` operators to evaluate matches on multi-valued properties, that is, either collection of primitive values such as **String** types or collection of entities.

 The `any` operator iteratively applies a Boolean expression to each member of a collection and returns `true` if the expression is `true` for *any member* of the collection, otherwise it returns `false`.
 The following is the syntax of the `any` operator: